NASIR-CSE-RU/firebase-notification/README.md

 5. Place it in your project secret directory

+6. rename .env.example to .env and add APP_TOKEN (a SHA1 token) that will used as barier token of api

 🔒 Never commit auth.json to your Git repository.

 ### 4. Run the server
 ```bash
 node index.js
 ```
+### 🔐 API Authentication
+All POST routes require an Authorization: Bearer YOUR_APP_TOKEN (which you set on .env) header.

 ### 📮 API Endpoints
 #### POST /api/subscribe
 Subscribe a device token to a topic.